 With these grants, the host institutions will offer an affordable, professionally executed workshop without the burden of developing it from within, and provide valuable programming to not only their immediate constituents, but to their broader region.
-The VRAF Regional Workshop Program was started in 2016, and due to the generous support of the Samuel H. Kress Foundation, allows the VRAF to more fully realize its mission to promote scholarship, research, education, and outreach in the fields of visual resources and image management.
+The VRA Regional Workshop Program was started in 2016, and due to the generous support of the Samuel H. Kress Foundation, allows the VRA to more fully promote scholarship, research, education, and outreach in the fields of visual resources and image management.

 This opportunity is open to Visual Resources Association (VRA) Chapters, VRA affiliates, related information management organizations, museums, libraries, and academic institutions.
 For a reasonable registration fee, the workshops will provide an immersive experience on a single topic, framed in a manner that is relevant to digital asset management professionals, users of cultural heritage information, and the larger information community.

-For questions about the VRAF Regional Workshop Program, please contact Beth Haas, VRAF Director, firstname.lastname@example.org.
+For questions about the VRAF Regional Workshop Program, please contact the Regional Workshop Implementation Team at firstname.lastname@example.org.